ArchipelagoMW/Archipelago/worlds/oot/docs/setup_en.md

 ## Configuring BizHawk

-Once BizHawk has been installed, open BizHawk and change the following settings:
+Once BizHawk has been installed, open EmuHawk and change the following settings:

 - (≤ 2.8) Go to Config > Customize.
 Switch to the Advanced tab, then switch the Lua Core from "NLua+KopiLua" to "Lua+LuaInterface".
-Then restart BizHawk.
+Then restart EmuHawk.
 This is required for the Lua script to function correctly.
   **NOTE: Even if "Lua+LuaInterface" is already selected, toggle between the two options and reselect it.
-Fresh installs** **of newer versions of BizHawk have a tendency to show "Lua+LuaInterface" as the default selected option but still load** **"NLua+KopiLua" until this step is done.**
+Fresh installs** **of newer versions of EmuHawk have a tendency to show "Lua+LuaInterface" as the default selected option but still load** **"NLua+KopiLua" until this step is done.**
 - Under Config > Customize > Advanced, make sure the box for AutoSaveRAM is checked, and click the 5s button.
   This reduces the possibility of losing save data in emulator crashes.